Smoking and Theophylline: Can You Take Them Together?

 3

-When smoking stops, CYP1A2 activity falls back toward baseline within a week.
-Theophylline levels rise correspondingly, and without a dose reduction they can quickly cross into the toxic range.
+When smoking stops, CYP1A2 activity falls back toward baseline within days.
+Theophylline is then cleared more slowly and blood levels climb.
+Without a dose review, those rising levels can cross into the toxic range.

 Why is this important?

-Older adults and those with heart failure, liver disease, febrile illness, or who take CYP1A2 inhibitors like ciprofloxacin, fluvoxamine, or oral contraceptives have reduced baseline clearance and face the greatest danger.
+Older adults and people with heart failure, liver disease, or a febrile illness, and those on other CYP1A2 inhibitors such as ciprofloxacin, fluvoxamine, or oral contraceptives, already clear theophylline slowly and face the greatest risk.

 What should you do?